This post may contain affiliate links. Please read my disclosure.

 Fresh or frozen crawfish will boil in just 3-4 minutes.
 If you thaw the frozen crawfish first, they will only take a minute or so to cook (as they are normally fully cooked before freezing).

 Since the crawfish are cooked with the shell on, you’ll need a few tips and tricks for eating them.
-This is a helpful tutorial on how to eat crawfish.

 Absolutely!
 If you can’t find crawfish, you can use crab, shrimp, prawns or lobster.
 You'll just need to adjust the cooking time for the shellfish you are cooking.

 Any type of smoked sausage will work for this recipe.
+I love a good andouille sausage!

 Remove the crawfish from the shells and serve it with salads or pasta.
 It’s also delicious in these crispy Cajun crawfish egg rolls or this easy homemade crawfish pie!